vuejs/pinia/packages/docs/core-concepts/index.md

 - `computed()`s become `getters`
 - `function()`s become `actions`

-Setup stores bring a lot more flexibility than [Options Stores](#option-stores) as you can create watchers within a store and freely use any [composable](https://vuejs.org/guide/reusability/composables.html#composables).
-However, keep in mind that using composables will get more complex [SSR](../cookbook/composables.md).
+Setup stores bring a lot more flexibility than [Option Stores](#option-stores) as you can create watchers within a store and freely use any [composable](https://vuejs.org/guide/reusability/composables.html#composables).
+However, keep in mind that using composables will get more complex when using [SSR](../cookbook/composables.md).

 ## What syntax should I pick?

-As with [Vue's Composition API and Option API](https://vuejs.org/guide/introduction.html#which-to-choose), pick the one that you feel the most comfortable with.
-If you're not sure, try the [Option Stores](#option-stores) first.
+As with [Vue's Composition API and Options API](https://vuejs.org/guide/introduction.html#which-to-choose), pick the one that you feel the most comfortable with.
+If you're not sure, try [Option Stores](#option-stores) first.

 ## Using the store